google/badwolf/docs/command_line_tool.md

 ## Command: Run

-The run command allows you to excecute all the BQL statements contained in a given file.
+The run command allows you to run all the BQL statements contained in a given file.
 All lines in the file starting with # will be treated as comments and will be discarded.
 An example of a file containing a set of executable statements can be found at